Harry Charsley: Everton

 Charsley joined the Academy at Everton at the age of nine.
 He was part of the squad that won the Under-18 Premier League title in the 2013–14 season and scored the only goal of the game against Manchester City in the knockout final at Goodison Park.
-After progressing through the ranks of the Academy, he signed his first professional two-year contract with the club in July 2014.
+After progressing through the ranks of the academy, he signed his first professional two-year contract with the club in July 2014.
 Charsley was named as Everton Under-18s Player of the Season and won the team's Goal of the Season award.
 In July 2016, he signed a one-year contract extension with the club.
 He scored three goals in his first five matches for the under-23 side in the 2016–17 season.
 He scored on his debut against a senior team in a competitive game on 8 November 2016, in 1–1 draw with Blackpool in the EFL Trophy, which ended in a 5–4 defeat in the penalty shoot-out.
 He top-scored with 12 goals in 23 games to help David Unsworth's under-23 team to win the 2016–17 Premier League 2 title.
 In April 2017, Charsley signed a two-year contract extension.

 On 7 December 2017, Charsley made his first-team debut under Sam Allardyce, starting in a 3–0 win at Apollon Limassol in the Europa League.
 Local newspaper, the Daily Post, said that he "grew in confidence at left-back."
 He played nine further games for the under-23s in the EFL Trophy, but would never make another first-team appearance.
 On 12 January 2018, Charsley moved to Championship side Bolton Wanderers on loan until the end of the 2017–18 season, joining Everton compatriot Antonee Robinson at the Macron Stadium.
 Charsley made his Bolton Wanderers debut the following day in a 2–0 loss against Brentford, where he started the match before coming off as a substitute in the second-half after playing 55 minutes.
 Manager Phil Parkinson said: "It didn't quite drop for him but there were a lot of good things."
 This was the only game Charsley played before returning to Everton.
-He played every game of the under-23's 2018–19 Premier League 2 title win.
+He played every game of the under-23s' 2018–19 Premier League 2 title win.
 In June 2019, it was announced that Charsley would be released by Everton when his contract expired at the end of the month.
-Despite this, Charsley was given a new short-term contract until January 2020 a gesture of good will after he was sidelined with a spinal injury.
-Having returned to fitness, he played a further 14 times for the youth-team before his short-term contract expired and he left the "Toffees" for good after 15 years.
+Despite this, Charsley was given a new short-term contract until January 2020 a gesture of goodwill after he was sidelined with a spinal injury.
+Having returned to fitness, he played a further 14 times for the youth team before his short-term contract expired and he left the "Toffees" for good after 15 years.